For the

 Fasting is a symbolic form of prayer that fuels our longing for God and helps to create self-discipline in ourselves.
 It helps us combat idols in our heart and pushes us to keep our eyes on eternity.

 Please consider entering this 21 days of prayer and fasting with us as we beg God to move in and through our church.
-Below are some helpful tips and tools for you to use, courtesy of The Summit Church.
+Below are some helpful tips and tools.
+The “21 Day Prayer Guide” will give you prayer prompts each day.

 Use This Guide: